 What can I do to take care of myself if I have alpha-1 antitrypsin deficiency?

 Don't smoke.
 Stopping smoking can increase your lifespan and delay the onset of emphysema.
 Take care of your lungs – avoid lung irritants such as dust and fumes, have an annual flu vaccine, seek prompt medical help for lung infections, and take regular exercise to help maintain healthy lungs.
+Avoid alcohol or try and reduce alcohol consumption to low levels.

 How common is alpha-1 antitrypsin deficiency?